Subspace stabilisers in hyperbolic lattices: Introduction

 \subsection{Structure of the paper}

-In Section \ref{sec:general definitions} we recall some basic facts about arithmetic lattices in semi--simple Lie groups and the definition of quasi-- and pseudo--arithmetic hyperbolic lattices.
-In Sections \ref{sec:type1}, \ref{sec:type2}, \ref{sec:3-dim-arithmetic} and \ref{sec:type3} we review the classification of arithmetic hyperbolic lattices and describe their $k$--involutions.
-We discuss the implications concerning embeddings of arithmetic hyperbolic manifolds in Section \ref{sec:embeddings}.
-The proofs of the main theorems are contained in Sections \ref{sec:hereditary properties} and \ref{sec:fc-spaces}.
-In Section \ref{sec:non-fc} we exhibit examples of non--arithmetic lattices containing non--fc subspaces.
-Finally, in Section \ref{sec:examples} we exhibit an arithmetic totally geodesic subspace of a particular non--arithmetic $5$-dimensional hyperbolic reflection group.
+In Section~\ref{sec:prelim} we recall some basic facts about algebraic groups, restriction of scalars, arithmetic lattices in semi-simple Lie groups and the definition of arithmetic, quasi-arithmetic and pseudo-arithmetic hyperbolic lattices.
+In Sections~\ref{sec:type1}, \ref{sec:type2}, \ref{sec:3-dim-arithmetic} and \ref{sec:type3} we review the classification of arithmetic hyperbolic lattices and describe the involutions in their commensurators.
+In Section~\ref{sec:kinds-of-subspaces} we describe the two main techniques to construct totally geodesic immersion of arithmetic hyperbolic orbifolds: subform subspaces and Weil restriction subspaces.
+The proofs of the main theorems are contained in Sections~\ref{sec:hereditary properties} and \ref{sec:proof-of-main-theorems}.
+In Sections~\ref{sec:non-fc} and \ref{sec:Le-Palmer} we exhibit examples of non-arithmetic lattices containing codimension-one non-fc subspaces and in Section~\ref{sec:non-fc-arithmetic} we show how to build examples of non-fc subspaces in arithmetic hyperbolic orbifolds.
+Finally, in Section~\ref{sec:example-section} we exhibit some interesting examples of totally geodesic immersions of hyperbolic orbifolds.